IndianBoy42/tree-sitter-just/README.md

 WIP: Tree-sitter grammar for Justfiles ([casey/just](https://github.com/casey/just))

-To use treesitter based highlighting, folds etc. the queries need to be added to the runtimepath, until I get a PR into `nvim-treesitter/nvim-treesitter` you can install this repo as a plugin using Plug/packer/manual clone etc. This plugin also adds a simple `ftdetect` plugin for detecting
+To use treesitter based highlighting, folds etc. the queries need to be added to the runtimepath, until I get a PR into `nvim-treesitter/nvim-treesitter` you can install this repo as a plugin using Plug/packer/manual clone etc. This plugin also adds a simple `ftdetect` plugin for detecting justfiles.

 Packer: